slatedocs/slate/source/includes/v4/_tickets.md

 The response is a data block, which contains a hash with quota ids as keys, a list of ticket ids affected by the quota (as a subset of the query) and a list of (still available) capacities as well as the total capacities.

+Note that the ticket response block may not contain all of your requested ticket ids.
+It only contains tickets bookable for your current user.

 ### Reservations